rticommunity/ros-data-types/README.md

 For more information on the original ROS 2 common interfaces, please refer to this [repository](https://github.com/ros2/common_interfaces).

+This repository also includes data type definitions for topics that are *ROS2 internal*, for supporting ROS2 parameters, actions, RCL and RMW, etc., thus enabling non-ROS2 Connext DDS applications full access and interoperability with any ROS2 component, module, tool, visualizer, etc.

 ## Building ROS Type Library

 The ROS Types repository repository provides a set of CMake files to generate